Universal-Team/db/CONTRIBUTING.md

     - Ideally, forks that only add "more functionality" or different translations should be Pull Requests into the original project's repository rather than being a separate app.
     - If the project that you're forking doesn't have translations, chances are it's not needed.
 1. App must be for the 3DS or DS (e.g. not a VC inject)
+1. LLM generated content must be properly declared
+   - Any app found to have deliberately misdeclared LLM usage will be removed, if LLM usage changes after submission please just notify the maintainers

 ### Recommendations
 These are not strict requirements, but are strongly recommended: